 Keep a library of reusable elements

-Another tip to consider is creating a library of reusable elements that can be used in your screenshots.
+Consider creating a consistent library of reusable elements to enhance your screenshots.
 For example, you could have components to highlight screenshots, arrows to point to specific elements, and numbers to indicate the order of steps, so that all screenshots have a consistent look and feel.

 Library of reusable elements